First published December 8, 2018

 The introduction states that the ESV-CE is in accord with Liturgiam Authenticam and will "form the basis of the liturgical text in the Catholic Lectionary."
 I have read that the bishops in England and Wales are planning on using it in their liturgy as well (maybe they will correct the hot spots in their edition).

-The ESV-CE is for the most part a very accurate translation of the Bible, but it neglects Catholic Tradition in certain hot spots.
+The ESV-CE is for the most part a very literal translation of the Bible, but it neglects Catholic Tradition in certain hot spots.

-I had previously written that there was no audio edition of the ESV-CE, but I have discovered that one is now available in the Bible in a Year section of the free Amen app by Augustine Institute.
+When I first wrote this article there was no audio edition of the ESV-CE, but one is now available in the Bible in a Year section of the free Amen app by Augustine Institute.
+The audio tracks are divided into daily portions from three parts of the Bible.
 There is also a PDF chart available so you can check off the days as you go.

-The English Standard Version Catholic Edition is one of two Catholic Bible translations that I am excited about.
-The other translation is the Douay-Rheims Bible.
+Another excellent Catholic Bible that is faithful and literal and has electronic and audio options is the Douay-Rheims Bible.
 I have written a separate article about the advantages of this Bible.

 Homeimage| imageRuss' Page